Egyptian Americans

 Egyptian Americans (الأمريكان المصريين) are Americans of partial or full Egyptian ancestry.
-The 2016 US Census estimated the number of people with Egyptian ancestry at 256,000, most of whom are from Egypt's Christian Orthodox Coptic minority.
+The 2016 US Census estimated the number of people with Egyptian ancestry at 256,000, most of whom are from Egypt's Coptic Christian community.
 Egyptian Americans may also include the Egyptian foreign-born population in the United States.
 The US Census Bureau estimated in 2016 that there were 181,677 foreign-born Egyptians in the United States.
 They represented around 0.4% of the total US foreign-born population as 42,194,354 first-generation immigrants in 2016.
 Egyptians are concentrated in New York City and Los Angeles.
 California has the largest Egyptian population by state.

 History

 Egyptians began to migrate to the U.S. in significant numbers in the second half of the twentieth century.
 The majority of Egyptians left their country for economic or educational reasons.
 However, many emigrated because they were concerned about the political developments that were occurring in Egypt after the Egyptian Revolution of 1952.
 Thousands of Egyptians, mainly Copts, left Egypt in 1967 after its defeat in the Six-Day War of 1967.
 From 1967 to 1977, more than 15,000 Egyptians immigrated to the United States alone.
 Since the 1981 assassination of Anwar Sadat and consequential inauguration of Hosni Mubarak as the President, the Egyptian economy has endured three decades of economic stagnation that has prompted a significant number of Egyptians to emigrate to more prosperous countries, such as the United States.
 Attracted by the higher standards of living and greater civil liberties, Egyptian expatriates have traditionally favoured permanent residence in countries such as the United States, and Canada, but sizeable numbers are also present in Australia, Italy, the United Kingdom, France, and Arab states of the Persian Gulf.
 The first wave of Egyptian immigrants to the United States were mostly educated professionals and skilled workers.
 Egyptian immigration to the United States was further eased by the 1965 Immigration and Nationality Act, which allowed selective entry of certain professionals, especially scientists, from countries such as Egypt, which was up until then subjected to stringent emigration restrictions.
 As a result, most Egyptian Americans, especially first and second generation Egyptians, have in comparison, become generally very well educated relative to the American population as a whole.